nuxt/website-v2/content/en/guides/configuration-glossary/configuration-loading-indicator.md

 > Show fancy loading indicator while page is loading!

-When running Nuxt.js with `ssr` set to `false`, there is no content from the server side on the first page load.
+Without Server Side Rendering (when `ssr` option is `false`), there is no content from the server side on the first page load.
 So, instead of showing a blank page while the page loads, we may show a spinner.

 This property can have 3 different types: `string` or `false` or `object`.
 If a string value is provided it is converted to object style.